Monorepo Setup

 // packages/app/src/components/button/Button.ts

-// ✅ Local dependency - allowed by rules (component → component)
+// ✅ Local dependency - allowed by policies (component → component)

 import { Text } from './components/Text';

-// ✅ Local dependency - allowed by rules (component → service)
+// ✅ Local dependency - allowed by policies (component → module)

-// ❌ Local dependency - BLOCKED by rules (not explicitly allowed)
+// ❌ Local dependency - BLOCKED by policies (not explicitly allowed)

 import { InternalUtil } from '@monorepo/shared/internal-utils';